Rikhil1604/titanic-survival-prediction/README.md

 📈 Results

-Achieved an accuracy of ~80% using Random Forest with basic feature engineering.
+Achieved an accuracy of ~80% using just Logistic Regression with basic feature engineering.

 ---